-I am currently an ILST Postdoctoral Research Fellow at the University of Pennsylvania, working in the Psychology department with John Trueswell (Language Learning Lab) and in the Linguistics department with Anna Papafragou (Language & Cognition Lab) and Jianjing Kuang (Penn Phonetics Lab).
+I have recently started my new postdoctoral position at the Linguistic Data Consortium at the University of Pennsylvania (Penn).
+Before this, I was an ILST postdoctoral fellow (also at Penn), working in both the Psychology and Linguistics departments.
 I completed my Ph.D. in Psycholinguistic under the supervision of Anne Cutler at the MARCS Institute in Sydney, Australia.
-My graduate research was funded by the Australian Postgraduate and Top-Up Scholarships and the Australian Research Council Centre of Excellence for the Dynamics of Language (CoEDL).
+My graduate research was funded by the Australian Postgraduate and Top-Up Scholarships and ARC CoEDL.

 Human language is a system of astounding complexity.
 With only a meager set of phonemes, a limited repertoire of articulatory gestures, and a finite grammar, hundreds of thousands of words can be constructed and combined to generate an infinite range of expressions.
 For this reason, the speech signal is never immediately transparent.
 Almost every spoken utterance we encounter in our conversations will be a new utterance, and almost every word will resemble, or occur embedded within, another word.
 At the same time, speech in all languages is fast, continuous, transitory, and highly variable.
 In the face of so much uncertainty, how do listeners convert such a messy and complex string of sounds into meaningful words, sentences, and dialogues?